dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /tmp/schema-keeper verify
 ```

 The `verify` detects changes between the current database structure and saved dump.
-If there are no changes, `verify` will finished with exit-code 0, otherwise it will display changed objects.
+If there are no changes, `verify` will finished with exit-code 0, otherwise &mdash; with exit-code 1 and information about changed objects.

 ### deploy